Nelson Research, inc. - Craig E. Nelson - Consultant Engineer - Site Map

 Sound Field of a 5 MHz CW Cylindrical Source Transducer

-Vibrational Behavior of a Resonant Pyrex Wedge Waveguide
+Vibrational Behavior of a Resonant Pyrex Wedge Acoustic Waveguide

 Multi-element Transducer Handpiece